 - We’re all still alive, including the baby, and the dog, and most of the plants…

-And sitting here at the kitchen table, pondering our life’s journey, especially these last three years as Wonder Pens, it’s impossible to deny that even with a few bumps every once in a while, this has been a labour of love that has surprised everyone, me most of all, I think.
+I’m so proud of all these accomplishments, especially considering I’ve never had health insurance before!
+I spent a long time asking various people things like what are the benefits of critical illness insurance?
+Which policy is the best value for money?
+Are there any hidden fees?
+And I think it’s all worked out pretty well.
+Sitting here at the kitchen table, pondering our life’s journey, especially these last three years as Wonder Pens, it’s impossible to deny that even with a few bumps every once in a while, this has been a labour of love that has surprised everyone, me most of all, I think.
 Most of our family has stopped telling us to keep one foot in the corporate or teaching world, but of course you never know what’s going to happen in the future.

 Jon was actually the one who convinced me that we needed to open a pen shop, and while there have been times when that very fact has resulted in a very long 10 second pause and stare down in heated discussions, now I really couldn’t imagine us doing anything else.

 It has been bananas.
 It has been late nights and expensive chats with accountants and strategizing over dinner and boxes stacked up against the windows, and also lots of laughs and incredible memories and great friends.

 One day when we’re finally organized enough to get everything together, we’re going to sort through and print up photos from the very beginning of the business – renovations at 906 Dundas West all the way to where we are now.

 For now, though, here’s this wild picture of the two of us young babes from when we first opened the shop back in 2013.
 (Spoiler: I actually look exactly the same, although I will look slightly different next week, when I get my new glasses.)

 So I guess that’s it.
 We’re three years older and three years wiser, and we’re hoping for a few more years to keep at this thing.